 This contains the logic for the main VueJS object,

-window.app, which is responsible for passing the necessary data into the relevant modules to be loaded.
+store.ts is used to pass the necessary data into the relevant modules.

-v_ramp are components embedded into the report and will render the corresponding content based on the data passed into it from the main
+c-ramp are components embedded into the report and will render the corresponding content based on the data passed into it from Vuex.

 The main Vue object depends on the

 commits.json files to load into memory.
 This is handled by